This post explores the topic of being right in relationships.

 Value connection over being a champion.

-It’s hard to pull ourselves out of the desire to win and be right, but goodness do our relationships depend on it.
+It’s hard to pull ourselves out of the desire to win and be right, but goodness do our romantic relationships (and our mental health) depend on it.
+Often, this leads to greater mutual respect, too.

 Next time you find yourself thinking that your partner needs to change or grow, I want you to ask yourself: “is my ego running the show here...?”